actions/importer-labs/jenkins/2-audit.md

 ## Prerequisites

-1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your Codespace environment and start a Jenkins server.
+1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your GitHub Codespaces environment and start a Jenkins server.
 2. Completed the [configure lab](./1-configure.md#configuring-credentials).

 ## Perform an audit

-We will be performing an audit against your preconfigured Jenkins server.
-We will need to answer the following questions before running this command:
+You will be performing an audit against your preconfigured Jenkins server.
+Answer the following questions before running this command:

-1. Do we want to audit the entire Jenkins instance or just a single folder?
+1. Do you want to audit the entire Jenkins instance or just a single folder?
-    - In this example we will be auditing the entire Jenkins instance, but in the future if you wanted to configure a specific folder to be audited add the `-f <folder_path>` flag to the audit command.
+    - In this example you will audit the entire Jenkins instance, but in the future if you wanted to configure a specific folder to be audited add the `-f <folder_path>` flag to the `audit` command.

-2. Where do we want to store the result?
+2. Where do you want to store the result?
     - __./tmp/audit__.
-This can be any path within the working directory that Valet commands are executed from.
+This can be any path within the working directory from which Valet commands are executed.

 ### Steps